-I conduct research and provide support for the US Civilian Protection Center of Excellence.
+I conduct research for the Department of Defense Civilian Protection Center of Excellence (CP-CoE).
 I am also a co-author on the British Academy funded "Pan-African Conferences Dataset" project which uses delegate lists from major Pan-African conferences (1945-1971) as a unique indicator for mapping anti-colonial networks and testing theories related to decolonization and postcolonial policies.
 Beyond my research on socialization, civilian harm, and Pan-Africanism, I am also interested in military history, particularly the Second World War and Cold War conflicts.

 I am a former organizer of UCL's Conflict & Change Research Cluster and a former Visiting Scholar and member of George Washington University’s Institute for Security and Conflict Studies.
 I obtained my MSc in Security Studies from UCL and have a BA in History and Ancient Studies from Saint Joseph's University.